bkuschak/radiation/counter/README.md

 Run the script run.sh to do everything automatically.
 It logs the data periodically into a logfile (of unlimited length!) and generates daily plots, uploading those to a website.

+To have this program start at boot, add a line to /etc/rc.local:

+	(cd /<path_to_this_directory>/git/radiation/counter && ./run.sh) &

 -----